The Greatest Hits Of 'The Platinum Age Of Television'

 FRED ROGERS: (As Daniel Striped Tiger) Well, what about your air?

-ROGERS: (As Daniel Striped Tiger) Mhmm.
+ROGERS: (As Daniel Striped Tiger) Mhmm (ph).
 What if you blow all your air out?
 Then you won't have any left, just like the balloon.

 ABERLIN: (As Lady Aberlin) But people aren't like balloons, Daniel.
 When we blow air out, we get some more back in.
 Watch, I'll blow air out (blowing up balloon).